 At one point basset hounds almost disappeared in the United Kingdom, In fact the Basset Hound Club was disbanded because it was difficult to breed good examples of basset hounds.
 At that time those who wanted to continue the breed imported additional breeding stock to revive the breed.

-For those who would like to go back in the history of Basset Hounds, George Johnston’s book The Basset Hound is excellent.
+For those who would like to go back in the history of Basset Hounds, George Johnston’s book is excellent.
 This book talks about Basset Hounds in the United Kingdom (England) starting with the very first imports from France.
 Unfortunately this book is out of print.
 Used book sellers, including those who advertise through Amazon.com, are the only sources that I know for the book.
 I got my copy from a breeder/friend who lives in Switzerland.

 I think perhaps the following long quote from British Dogs, Their Points, Selection and Show Preparation by William D. Drury in 1903 is important to understanding the early development of our breed.
 He has some great advise for puppy buyers too.

 Of recent years an emphatic stand has been made against unsoundness, and hounds that at one time would have won prizes on account of their beautiful type would now be sent out of the ring unnoticed.
 This is quite the right line to go upon, for the Basset is essentially a sporting hound, and every effort should be made to breed out unsound front legs or weak loins and quarters.

 Though many people keep Bassets simply for show purposes or as pets, there is no reason why the working properties should occupy a secondary position in the esteem of the breeder.

 Indeed, the writer would almost prefer seeing a sporting breed become extinct than suffer the degradation of being propagated simply for so called "fancy" points.
 We should try for a well-balanced hound, beautiful in head, with the pathetic expression which is so much of his charm, short legs, with feet beyond reproach, well-sprung ribs, and deep chest.